redux-offline/redux-offline/README.md

 };
 ```

 You can pass your persistAutoRehydrate method.
-For example in this way you can add a logger to the persistor.
+For example in this way you can use the default rehydrator in debug mode, logging all actions before the rehydrate event.
 ```js
 import { autoRehydrate } from 'redux-persist';